Small home office ideas – 28 ways to make your tiny WFH station stylish, functional and comfortable

 Just because your home office is short on square footage does't mean it has to be lacking in storage.

 Alternatively, build in storage as you go.
-'Why not create a dedicated home office within built-in joinery in the kitchen or living room, that can be shut away when you've finished working,' suggests Emma Deterding, Founder and Creative Director, Kelling Designs.
+'Why not create a dedicated home office within built-in joinery in the kitchen or living room, that can be shut away when you've finished working,' suggests Emma from Kelling Designs.
 'It's ideal for creating integrated storage where you need it.
 By hiding it behind doors will allow the space to function as a kitchen, diner or family living space with ease.'

-A small home office should never be an obstacle to packing your space full of stylish and practical ideas.
+Your small home office ideas should never be an obstacle to packing your space full of stylish and practical ideas, so enjoy finding the best ways to make yours a beautiful feature rather than a pain point.

 With contributions from